Long-time estimates for heat flows on ALE manifolds: Introduction

 The diffeomorphism $\phi$ will also be called \enquote{coordinate system at infinity}.
-If $\Gamma=\left\{1\right\}$, we call $(M^n,g)$ \emph{asymptotically Euclidean}. \end{definition} This definition naturally extends to ALE and AE manifolds with a finite number of ends.
+If $\Gamma=\left\{1\right\}$, we call $(M^n,g)$ \emph{asymptotically Euclidean} (AE for short). \end{definition} This definition naturally extends to ALE and AE manifolds with a finite number of ends.
 In this paper, we allow multiple ends unless stated otherwise.
-AE manifolds can be easily constructed by blowing up a compact Riemannian manifold $(M,g)$ at a finite number of points.
-Similarly, ALE manifolds with can be constructed by blowing up a compact Riemannian orbifold at its (finitely many) orbifold points.
+AE manifolds can be easily constructed by conformally blowing up a compact Riemannian manifold $(M,g)$ at a finite number of points.
+Similarly, ALE manifolds which can be constructed by conformally blowing up a compact Riemannian orbifold at its (finitely many) orbifold points.
 We are particularly interested in (but do not restrict our analysis to) \emph{Ricci-flat} manifolds, which are harder to construct, but do exist:

 \begin{example}[Ricci-flat ALE manifolds] The simplest example of a Ricci-flat ALE manifold (different from $\R^n$) is the Eguchi-Hanson manifold.
 Let $\a_1, \a_2, \a_3$ be the standard left-invariant one-forms on $S^3$.
 For each $\e > 0$, define the Eguchi-Hanson metric